PauloFDO/ParkingManagement/README.md

 -An administrator user has total control to manage all parking spaces on any day.

--An normal user can manage parking spaces assigned on any day.
+-An normal user can manage parking spaces assigned to him/her.

--It will add days automatically (users with assigned spots will be assigned by default), or an admin can add days in advance if something needs to be manually add for an specific day.
+-It will add days automatically (users with assigned spots will be assigned to it by default, they can free it at any time), or an admin can add days in advance if something needs to be manually add for an specific day.

 -Weekends are ignored.

--Azure Single Sign On is fully implemented (in the original version only employees can use it I updated this one to allow for login and register with some dafault users on the seeding)
+-Azure Single Sign On is fully implemented (in the original version only my company employees can use it, they do not need to register as the app automatically take all the company users from Azure, I updated this one to allow for login and register with some dafault users on the seeding)

 ![alt text](https://01oc3q.db.files.1drv.com/y4m-VgiJcrXPVVrqRgW-F7sxckFoEuaQGKJAaWXmIpaRMBcCKDywsYvkEc7S32FyA9k0xUD5LCAgM1Gtng1-WePQtDx2dT29nVFnkwfH4_hTQcpPsRglcFGfPKjpM5AxmppYfnyxz1ZcySkT6L5jHwQdudS_ownHQ0v5ZjRrQ1LfiTS9GQ0rdlhhiXwf5Masb_Okm99Xm2cFosys-lHpC8wng?width=534&height=525&cropmode=none)